SUBJECT TO CHANGE FOR 2023-2024

 Any Head Coach that would like to formally challenge the eligibility of a player shall make this known to the Tournament Director at least one (1) hour prior to the player’s next game.
 A $100 cash challenge fee should be posted at the time of the challenge.
 The purpose of the fee is to minimize unsubstantiated challenges.
 Provided this process is followed, the Tournament Director or his/her designee will investigate.
 If the player is ruled eligible, the $100 cash challenge fee shall be forfeited.
 In the instance of an age challenge, if the birth certificate cannot be produced before game time, the player in question is ineligible to play for that game.
 If the birth certificate shows the player is over age, the team must forfeit all games the player in question participated in.
 The forfeit score shall be 7-0 for tiebreaker purposes.
 If any player eligibility challenge is valid and upheld, the $100 cash challenge fee shall be promptly returned.

-The birthday age cutoff is January 1.
+Please find the specific birthday cutoffs for each Age Division below.
 Each Head Coach shall have copies of player birth certificates on hand at every game, and shall be prepared to present them to the Tournament Director upon request.

 Length of Game